-A special school for children with visual impairment or special school for children with visual impairment cum intellectual disability may appoint 0.5 mobility instructor per class.
+A special school for children with visual impairment (VI) or special school for children with visual impairment cum intellectual disability (VI cum ID) may appoint 0.5 mobility instructor per class.
 Mobility instructors will be apportioned between the primary and secondary sections of the schools in accordance with the number of classes in each section and be included in the calculation of the teaching staff establishment for the relevant section before the rounding up or down of fractional staff.
-Mobility instructors are reckoned as members of the non-graduate teaching establishment of the school. (updated on 2 February 2015)
+Mobility instructors are reckoned as members of the teaching establishment of the school. (updated on 1 September 2019)

-(e) Resource Teacher
+(e) Resource Teacher (RT)